 That line from Hitman has stuck with me over the past year.
 After a tumultuous stretch in 2018 and 2019, when it seemed like all was chaos and nothing was under control, I made a critical decision last December.
 Instead of worrying over that which I could not control, I would “trust unto God” that the path ahead would reveal itself to me.
 In the meantime, I would focus on that which I could control.

-It started with this blog post back in December (warning, you have to sign up for Premium membership to read it) where I cut loose some of the baggage that was holding me back from what I wanted to do.
+It started with a blog post back in December where I cut loose some of the baggage that was holding me back from what I wanted to do.
 It was a huge first step for me, and since that post I haven’t given a thought to any of those mentioned within it.

 This approach has seen me through a 2020 that, as it has been for most all of us, has been very chaotic.
 COVID has dominated the year and I managed to contract it shortly after it had made its way to the United States from China.
 I was sick for a few days and recovered.
 But, according to my doctor, that exposure triggered a Shingles outbreak a few weeks later that hit on my face, swelling the right eye shut and narrowly missing the optic nerve.